top of page

 4 December 2025-31 January 2026

-Bloc Projects are excited to present a cross-section of work by practitioners who were selected to take part in our annual Bloc Projects' Members Show 2024-5.
+A cross-section of work by practitioners who were selected to take part in our annual Bloc Projects' Members Show 2024-5.
 The works by Simona Brinkmann, Lucie Kordacova & Miroslava Vecerova, Ash Martin and Lucy Wright were selected by artist-curator Umulkhayr Mohamed, who has brought them under the title of Gentle Revolts:

 'It has been a pleasure to curate Bloc Projects' latest Members Show.
 Gentle Revolts brings together four artists whose practices share a sensitivity for transformation, play, and the undoing of established orders.
 I was drawn to each artist I selected, as they all engage in an act of re-articulation, using material, narrative and form to explore how traditions might be unmade and remade, in ways hat gently reclaim the power to shape culture from established authorities.
 Their works are bound by a lightness of touch that belies their conceptual depth, inviting us all to enter spaces of curiosity and re-examination.
 Across the exhibition, there is a shared sense of openness and ease, a lowering of defences that welcomes participation in this collective reimagining of how we see, remember and belong.